Zephyrtextrin/togenkyo/README.md

 ## Finger Independance

+# Other remarks
+* project is heavily unfinished
 * please note that while i have a dev background i have no prior experience with html and little experience in ui design, so excuse any bad html/bad ui